 There has been a dramatic digital shift in the automotive retail marketplace in recent months.
 As a result, digital retailing is more important than ever before.
 The existing automotive digital retailing transition has been unexpectedly accelerated.
 Dealers need to consider the implications of this trend, and how the resulting challenges and opportunities may require them to take action.

-In this post, we share insights into the state of digital retailing and how these tools are evolving to meet consumer needs.
+In this post, we share insights into the state of digital retailing and how these tools are both evolving to meet consumer needs and generate automobile leads.

 Digital Retailing helps dealers meet consumers where they want to shop.